nextcloud/gallery/issue_template.md

 <!--
- +Thank you for taking the time to report an issue you've experienced using ownCloud Gallery +or to submit a feature request.
+Thank you for taking the time to report an issue you've experienced using ownCloud Gallery or to submit a feature request.

- +
- +To make it easier for us to help you, please fill in as much information as possible in +one of the forms below.
+To make it easier for us to help you, please fill in as much information as possible in one of the forms below.

- +
- +Please choose between the "Bug report" and the "Feature request" form and delete the content of the other one +-->
+Please choose between the "Bug report" and the "Feature request" form and delete the content of the other one -->

 ## Bug report